Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Discussion

 To improve scalability and adaptability, we further introduced layer extension and HQKANs, allowing QKANs to flexibly accommodate various task complexities.
-These extensions broaden the model’s applicability without compromising its foundational design.
+Layer extension is particularly useful as an adaptive capacity-control mechanism: by progressively increasing $r$, QKAN can stop at the smallest circuit depth that reaches a desired validation error, reducing unnecessary parameter and computational overhead; the corresponding ablation is reported in \cref{sec:sup_layerext}.
+These extensions broaden the model's applicability without compromising its foundational design.

-Though, due to the scope of this paper, which mainly focuses on the effectiveness of QKAN over classical KAN and MLP, we only benchmark QKAN with well-established models, instead of SOTA models on any particular task.
-Our results still verify that QKANs on par with MLP can serve as versatile backbone models across the spectrum of classical architectures—ranging from simple to complex—and consistently outperform classical KAN and MLP in terms of parameter efficiency with comparable or even better performance.
+Our classification and language-modeling studies are component-level comparisons: the CNN or transformer backbone is fixed, and only the MLP/KAN/QKAN replacement block is varied.
+Therefore, the relevant question is not whether a QKAN head outperforms full SOTA vision or language architectures with different feature extractors, but whether DARUAN provides a more compact drop-in activation module under the same surrounding architecture.
+Under this controlled setting, QKANs serve as versatile modules across the spectrum of classical architectures and consistently improve parameter efficiency with comparable or better performance.

-Importantly, QKANs are constructed from modular components that are readily implementable on current quantum devices, particularly leveraging single-qubit operations on NISQ devices \citep{42w2-6ccy,PRXQuantum.5.040342}.
-The possibility of transferring trained QKAN parameters to classical KANs enables a seamless hybridization of quantum and classical pipelines, offering practical benefits even before full-scale quantum hardware becomes widely accessible.
+To clarify the source of QKAN's advantage, we additionally compare against a Fourier-based KAN (FourierKAN; a KAN with classical Fourier basis activations) and a GeometricFourierKAN using geometric frequency allocation $\{1,2,4,\ldots,2^{K-1}\}$ matched to the DARUAN support construction.
+These baselines test whether the empirical gains arise merely from Fourier-type modes or from geometric frequency placement.
+Across the reported benchmark equations, QKAN obtains the lowest or tied-lowest mean RMSE in the GeometricFourierKAN comparison and outperforms FourierKAN in the direct Fourier baseline comparison (\crefrange{sec:sup_fourierkan}{sec:sup_geofourier}).
+This supports the interpretation that the SU(2)-induced coefficient coupling, rather than support size alone, is important in practice.
+In addition, the ablation of the DARUAN contribution weight $w_d$ versus the base activation weight $w_b$ in \cref{sec:sup_ablation} shows that DARUAN is the dominant contributor, with learned contribution fractions of approximately $63$--$69\%$ and a 2--10$\times$ RMSE degradation when it is removed.